-- The valedictorian and salutatorian are selected based on the highest and second highest cumulative GPA respectively. - LACHSA students must be enrolled at LACHSA for all four years. - The GPA calculation includes all 9th-12th grades through the end of the first Semester of the senior year. - LACHSA will include grades completed at another school or online in the GPA calculation if LACHSA offers that class.
-However, Honor or AP Classes taken at another school or online will not receive the extra point.
-This is to prevent any unfair advantage in the GPA calculation from taking advanced courses not available to other LACHSA students. - It is possible to have multiple valedictorians and/or salutatorians due to ties in GPA.
+- The valedictorian and salutatorian are selected based on the highest and second highest cumulative GPA respectively. - LACHSA students must be enrolled at LACHSA for a minimum of three years. - The GPA calculation includes 9th-12th grade classes through the end of Semester 1 of the senior year. - LACHSA will include grades completed at another school or online in the GPA calculation if and only if LACHSA offers that class.
+This is to prevent any unfair advantage in the GPA calculation from taking advanced courses not available to LACHSA students. - It is possible to have multiple valedictorians and/or salutatorians due to ties in GPA.
 In the case of multiple valedictorians tying and being selected, there will be no selection of a salutatorian.